 Fat Chance Bikes

 “We strongly believe in a personal approach to customers whom we guide through the construction process be it online or face to face.
-Personalized design of each bike is an important part of the story and we pay special attention to impeccable finish.
-Drawing on the cycling tradition of the Czech Republic, we produce top quality hand crafted frames from carbon, titanium and steel.”
+The personalized design of each bike is an important part of the story and we pay special attention to an impeccable finish.
+Drawing on the cycling tradition of the Czech Republic, we produce top-quality handcrafted frames from carbon, titanium, and steel.”

 Formigli Custom Italian Bicycles